VolvoGroup/dymoval/docs/source/getting_started_index/model_validation.rst

 Imagine that you are developing a super product or process.
 At some point, you need to test test it.
 Then, based on the test outcome, you continue your development in a certain direction.
-Then, at some point you test your work-product again... and you keep in iterating such a process over and over until you get something good to deploy.
+Then, at some point you test again... and you keep in iterating such a process over and over until you get something good to deploy.

 This is the way things are typically developed.